AA7306/Computer_vision/README.md

 6) Displays output frame-by-frame
 7) Measures real-time FPS performance

-Output
+## Output

-Objects are detected and labeled on each frame.
+- Objects are detected and labeled on each frame.
-Confidence score is displayed for every detection.
+- Confidence score is displayed for every detection.
-FPS and total processing time are shown at the end
+- FPS and total processing time are shown at the end

-Author,
+## Author
-Alen Alex Paul
+*Alen Alex Paul*